 Whatever you feed will grow.

-What I mean is if you continue to feed your fears they will grow and become increasingly bigger and more daunting.
+Meaning if you continue to feed your fears they will grow and become increasingly bigger and more daunting.
 And that’s exactly what most of us do.
-When we are fearful of something we keep thinking about it, googling it, watching the news, joining in the gossip, and keeping at the forefront of our mind.
+When we are fearful of something we keep thinking about it, Googling it, watching the news, joining in the gossip, and keeping it at the forefront of our mind.
 And it gets bigger and bigger and bigger.